happymongoose/iap_badger/README.md

 *(Note that setting up products on Google Play, Amazon, iTunes Connect et al is beyond the scope of this tutorial).*

 The *product_type* value can be one of two values: **consumable** or **non-consummable**.  **consumable** items are like gold coins in a game that can be purchased and then spent, or used up.
-The user can purchase and re-purchase consumable items to their hearts content.  **non-consummable** items can only be purchased once, and can be restored by the user if they ever delete and re-install the app, or purchase a new device.
+The user can purchase and re-purchase consumable items to their heart's content.  **non-consummable** items can only be purchased once, and can be restored by the user if they ever delete and re-install the app, or purchase a new device.
 The *removeAds* product is non-consummable,.

 There now follow two functions.
 These functions should work silently, only making changes to the inventory (we'll talk about why later - you will have the opportunity to tell the user at another point).